gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 - The Go runtime spawns itself some goroutines at the beginning (before `main` runs), which we should ignore
 - The `go` keyword only enqueues a task in a thread-pool to be run later, essentially (it does some more stuff such as allocating a stack for our goroutine on the heap, etc).
 The task (here, the closure `main.Foo.func1`) does not run yet.
 Experienced Go developers know this of course, but I find the Go syntax confusing: `go bar()` or `go func()  {} ()` looks like the function in the goroutine starts executing right away, but no: when it will get to run is unknown.
 - Thus, and as we see in the output, the closure (`main.Foo.func1`) in the goroutine spawned inside the `Foo` function, starts running in this case *after* `Foo` returned, and as a result, the goroutine is destroyed after `Foo` has returned.
 However, it is obviously not a leak: the goroutine does nothing and returns immediately.
+- We create goroutines ourselves, but the Go runtime destroys the goroutine for us, automatically, when the function running in the goroutine returns

 In a big, real program, goroutines are being destroyed left and right, even while our function is executing, or after it is done executing.

-So to do it correctly, we need to track the set of our own goroutines.
+So we need to track the set of our own goroutines.
 The function of interest in the Go runtime is `runtime.newproc1`: it returns a pointer to a newly allocated goroutine object, so we can use this as a 'goroutine id'.
 This value is accessible in `arg1` in DTrace (on my system; this depends on the system we are running our D script on.
 The Go ABI is documented but differs between systems and so it requires a bit of trial and error in DTrace to know which `argN` contains the information we need).

 Then, in `runtime.gdestroy`, we can react only to our own goroutines being destroyed.
 There, `arg0` contains the goroutine id/pointer to be destroyed.